 - 9.2.1.
 After the draw has been released, BACT may approve the rescheduling of any games if: - (a) BACT believe the reasons are substantial.
-The team requesting the change must provide evidence to demonstrate that the game could not otherwise be played by using fill in players. - (b) The application is received by BACT at least seven (7) days before the scheduled date of the game, and is agreed by both teams. - (c) The application has been lodged through the club or team's official contact only. - (d) Any administrative fee required by BACT has been paid as per Schedule 1. - 9.2.2.
+The team requesting the change must provide evidence to demonstrate that the game could not otherwise be played by using fill in players. - (b) The application is received by BACT at least seven (7) days before the scheduled date of the game and is agreed by both teams.
+(Under exceptional circumstances BACT may consider applications within the seven (7) day window). - (c) The application has been lodged through the club or team's official contact only. - (d) Any administrative fee required by BACT has been paid as per Schedule 1. - 9.2.2.
 Rescheduled games may be played prior to the originally scheduled date and must be played prior to the completion of the minor round games for the competition.
-If the game is not played by the completion of minor rounds, it will be counted as a 20-20 draw. - 9.2.3.
-The team requesting the rescheduling is responsible for: - (a) Arranging the new date (subject to agreement by the opponent); - (b) Arranging the new venue (including paying all costs associated with venue hire); - (c) Arranging the score bench officials; - (d) Liaising with BACT to arrange appropriately experienced referees (BACT will pay the referees); - (e) Providing the completed scoresheet to BACT within two (2) days of the completion of the game. - 9.2.4.
+If the game is not played by the completion of minor rounds, it will be counted as a 20 20 draw. - 9.2.3.
+The team requesting the rescheduling is responsible for: - (a) Arranging the new date (subject to agreement by the opponent); - (b) Arranging the new venue (including paying all costs associated with venue hire); - (c) Nominating an adult who will be responsible for supervising the game. - (d) Arranging the score table officials as per 8.6;

+- (e) Liaising with BACT to arrange appropriately experienced referees (BACT will pay the referees); - (f) Providing the completed scoresheet to BACT within two (2) days of the completion of the game. - 9.2.4.
 A team may reschedule no more than two games per season.
 Any further requests for rescheduling need to be communicated as an exemption. - 9.2.5.
 No games in any finals series may be rescheduled, unless exceptional circumstances apply, as determined by BACT. - 9.2.6.
 Once a change has been agreed by both teams and approved by BACT, it cannot be changed.
-The draw will be amended to reflect the new date and time.
+The draw will be amended to reflect the new date and time. - 9.2.7.

-9.2.7.
 If an agreement cannot be reached on a new game date and time and the teams play each other later in the season, that game will be played for double points.
-If the teams do not play each other again, the game must go ahead as scheduled or the requesting team will forfeit the game.
+If the teams do not play each other again, the game must go ahead as scheduled, or the requesting team will forfeit the game.